Bert Avery: Playing career

 Following the war he returned to rugby league, playing for the Maritime club who later changed their name to Athletic and then to Grafton Athletic.
-He was to play 95 matches for them and was a prolific try scorer, scoring 54 times.
+He was to play at least 97 matches for them and was a prolific try scorer, scoring 57 times.

 During this time he represented Auckland and was part of the side that held the Northern Union Cup and recorded victories over the touring Great Britain Lions in 1921.
 In 1923 he had the unusual distinction of playing both for Auckland (against Hamilton), and against Auckland for the Auckland Provincial team in the same season.
 He again played for both Auckland and Auckland Province in the 1924 season against England.
 By 1925 he was made captain of the Auckland side.
 He was also part of the first two inter Island matches, playing for the North Island in 1925 and 1926.

 Between 1919 and 1927 Avery played in thirteen test matches for New Zealand including against the 1919 touring Australians and 1920 and 1924 touring Great Britain Lions.
 He was part of tours of New South Wales and Queensland in 1921 and 1925 where no test matches were played.
 He captained New Zealand during his final tour, the 1926–1927 tour of Great Britain, which was marred by strike action amongst the forwards.
 Despite this, he still finished the tour as the leading try scorer with 23 tries in 29 matches.